danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

 We will create an aspect to weave logging functionality to methods of our application

+## Aspect class
-1. Let’s create a class with @Aspect annotation
+Let’s create a class with @Aspect annotation
 {% highlight java %}
 @Aspect public class LogAspect {
 {% endhighlight %}